cezargobbo/FaceMaskDetection/README.md

 ##### Building Project

-Download the network models at [Model Link](https://drive.google.com/file/d/1QzhfkgSgzOe7Yg-S6lA1ow_YPyaAYlwA/view?usp=drive_link), Save them and extract at repository root level, generating a folder called `net_models` automatically.
+Download the network models at [Model Link](https://drive.google.com/file/d/1QzhfkgSgzOe7Yg-S6lA1ow_YPyaAYlwA/view?usp=drive_link), save it at the repository root level and extract it there.
+This will generate a folder called `net_models` automatically.
+Then, you can delete net_model.tar.gz.

 ```sh
 cd FaceMaskDetection